zenno-astronautics/metalang99/README.md

 ## What's next?

-To learn how to use Epilepsy, take a look at [our GitBook] and the [examples](examples/).
+To learn how to use Epilepsy, take a look at [our GitBook] and the [examples](examples/); the standard library documentation is located [here](https://epilepsy.readthedocs.io/en/latest/).
 That's all! -- feel free to ask questions, report bugs, and suggest enhancements in the [issues].

 [our GitBook]: https://hirrolot.gitbook.io/epilepsy/
 [issues]: https://github.com/Hirrolot/epilepsy/issues